Part 1

 The third is kubectl delete which will simply delete the resource and in some cases, like with pods in deployment, a new one will be automatically released.

-Finally, we have the overarching tool Lens "The Kubernetes IDE".
-Which you should start using right now to familiarize yourself with the usage.
+Finally, we have the overarching tool Lens "The Kubernetes IDE", which you should start using right now to familiarize yourself with the usage.

 Let's test these tools and experiment using Lens.
 You will likely face a real debugging challenge during the exercises and there is another preplanned one in part 5 when we have a larger set of moving parts available to us.